tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @subsection occt_modat_5_3 Manipulating shapes and sub-shapes

-The *TopoDS* package describes the topological data structure with the following characteristics:
+The *TopoDS* module describes the topological data structure with the following characteristics:
 - reference to an abstract shape with neither orientation nor location.
 - Access to the data structure through the tool classes.